Faxmachinen/pybinaryfile/README.md

 	data['text'] += ' More Text!'.encode('utf-8')
 	data['size'] = len(data['text'])  # Update the size

-	# Write modified data to buffer first, in case there are any errors
+	# Errors will throw exceptions and
+	# cause the written file to be truncated,
+	# so write to a memory buffer first
 	modified_buffer = io.BytesIO()
 	binaryfile.write(modified_buffer, data, file_spec)